 Things You Should Know About Leaving a Circuit Breaker Off for a Long Time

-You might be planning to take a two-week vacation, or you might be out of town for a few days.
+You might be planning to take a two-week vacation or be out of town for a few days.
 Whatever the option, you might turn off the circuit breaker when you leave home.
 Most people do this to save electricity, which is a good idea.
 But is it safe to leave the circuit breaker off?
 If so, how long can you keep it off?

 You can leave the circuit breaker off for a year or more.
 There won’t be any damage to the circuit breaker.
 And you can turn it back on after you return home.